Roman Catholic Kshatriya

-Roman Catholic Kshatriyas or Christian Kshatriyas (simply Cxatrias in Romi Konkani, Indo-Portuguese & Indian English) are a modern Christianised caste among Goan, Bombay East Indian, Mangalorean, Kudali & Karwari Catholics.
+Roman Catholic Kshatriyas or Christian Kshatriyas (simply Cxatrias in Romi Konkani, Indo-Portuguese and Indian English) are a modern Christianised caste among Goan, Bombay East Indian, Mangalorean, Kudali and Karwari Catholics.
 They are patrilineal descendants of Kshatriya and Vaishya Vani converts to the Latin Church, in parts of the Konkan region that were under Portuguese Goan rule.
-They are known as Chardo in Goan Konkani, Charodi (Kanarese Tsāroḍi) in Canarese Konkani & as Sandori or Vadval in Damanese-Maharashtrian Konkani; while others also converted from the Khatri, Panchkalshi, Sonar & Pathare castes who speak the Bombay East Indian dialect.
+They are known as Chardo in Goan Konkani, Charodi (Kanarese Tsāroḍi) in Canarese Konkani and as Sandori or Vadval in Damanese-Maharashtrian Konkani; while others also converted from the Khatri, Panchkalshi, and Sonar subcastes who speak the Bombay East Indian dialect.
 Some Chardos have maintained endogamy, while others have intermarried with Bamonns.

 Etymology

 The precise etymology of the word Chardo is unclear.
 Two most probable explanations are as follows: